Facts About Breast Cancer

 - 240 women will die of breast cancer

 Being a woman is the greatest risk factor for getting breast cancer.
 Except for skin cancer, breast cancer is the most common cancer among women.
-The risk of being diagnosed with breast cancer increases with age.
+The risk of being diagnosed with most types of cancer, including breast cancer, increases with age.
 Although breast cancer is more common in women over age 40, younger women can also get breast cancer.

 - Getting older

 - Being younger when you first had your menstrual period